redpesk-common/recovery-tools-binding/docs/2-recovery-usages.md

 /usr/redpesk/recovery/scripts/restore_backup.sh
 ```

-It's possible to avoid the `recovery-tools-binding-scripts` installation on your target.
+It is possible to avoid the `recovery-tools-binding-scripts` installation on your target.
 More details [here]({% chapter_link recovery-tools-binding.restoring-redpesk-os-guide#force-the-recovery-mode-from-the-bootloader %}).

 ### Example on a supported board

-For example, we want to enable the recovery mode on the [SolidRun SolidSense N8 Edge Gateway]({% chapter_link boards-arm64-doc.solidrun---solidsense %}).
-Some others packages are required like [spawn-binding]({% chapter_link spawn_binding.architecture-presentation %}) but they are automatically installed as dependencies with the `recovery-tools-binding` package:
+For example, you want to enable the recovery mode on the [SolidRun SolidSense N8 Edge Gateway]({% chapter_link boards-arm64-doc.solidrun---solidsense %}) board.
+Some others packages are required like [spawn-binding]({% chapter_link spawn_binding.architecture-presentation %}) but they are automatically installed as dependencies with the `recovery-tools-binding` package.
+So, as explained above, you first need to install `recovery-tools-binding-scripts` on the board:

 ```
 [root@localhost ~]# dnf install recovery-tools-binding-scripts